cliquesads/adexchange/README.md

 # Issues

-At the moment, running on Node 0.12.0, there is an issue at high levels of concurrency where Node will throw the error:
+There can be an issue running on Node 0.12.0 at high levels of concurrency where Node will throw the error:

 ```
 error:  Error: connect EADDRNOTAVAIL